 Information about the statistics section, lectured by Prof Jeremy Oakley, is available on MOLE.

 There will be two lectures each week.
-These will be on Tuesdays at 12:00 in Alfred Denny Building Lecture Theatre 2 and Fridays at 13:00 in Alfred Denny Building Lecture Theatre 1.
-There will be no lectures in week 7, which is a reading week.
+In semester 2, these will be on Mondays at 09:00 in Alfred Denny Building Lecture Theatre 2 and Thursdays at 16:00 in Dainton Building Lecture Theatre 1.

 There will be one other session in each week.
-In weeks 1 and 2 it will be a computer class, giving an introduction to the software package R, and in weeks 3 to 12 (again excluding week 7) it will be a tutorial.
-These sessions will be at 11am on either Wednesday or Thursday, depending on which group you are in; you can find out which group you are in and the name of your group's tutors at the SoMaS tutorial groups page.
+In weeks 1 to 4, corresponding to the probability part of the course, it will be on Mondays at either 13:00, 15:00 or 16:00; you can find out which group you are in and the name of your group's tutors at the SoMaS tutorial groups page.
 This will also tell you where the classes are.

 For the tutorials, I will announce which questions from the exercise booklet you should look at in advance of the class.
 You should have a look at the questions before the class so that you have a good idea what you want to ask about; this is a much better use of the time available than if you only look at them for the first time in the class.